salsabilafitriak/Independent-Strong-Woman/README.md

 - `push_history()` on `cd`, `pop_history()` on `cd ..` or after `kill`.
 - O(1) push and pop — constant time regardless of depth.

-**Alternative considered:** Array-based history — fixed size limit and requires index tracking; stack with dynamic nodes is more flexible.
+**Alternative considered:** Array-based history — fixed size limit and requires index tracking; dynamic linked stack is more flexible.

 ---

 ## Algorithms Implemented

+- **BFS (Breadth-First Search)** — `bfs.c` implements BFS using an array-based circular queue.
+Used for virus spreading across the tree each wave, and to locate the infected node from root.
+Wave 1 spreads to 1 neighbor, Wave 2 to 2, Wave 3 to all.
-- **Tree Traversal** — `find_child()` linearly scans a node's children to locate a target folder by name, simulating directory lookup.
+- **Tree Traversal** — `find_child()` linearly scans a node's children to locate a target folder by name, simulating real OS directory lookup.
-- **Randomized Virus Placement** — `plantVirus()` uses `rand()` with a constraint to ensure the virus never re-spawns in the same folder as the previous wave, preventing repetition.
+- **Randomized Virus Placement** — `plantVirus()` uses `rand()` with a do-while constraint ensuring the virus always relocates to a different folder than before.
-- **Save/Load State** — `time_travel.c` implements a slot-based game state persistence system using file I/O, allowing players to save progress and restore a previous timeline.
+- **Save/Load State** — `time_travel.c` implements slot-based game state persistence using file I/O, allowing players to save and restore a previous timeline.

 ---